Poland Bars Hungarian Envoy From EU Presidency Opening - UrduPoint

 Poland Bars Hungarian Envoy From EU Presidency Opening

-Poland said Friday it barred Hungary's ambassador from the opening gala of its EU presidency because of a diplomatic spat over a former minister, a decision Hungary called "pathetic and childish"
+Warsaw, (APP - UrduPoint / Pakistan Point News - 4th Jan, 2025) Poland said Friday it barred Hungary's ambassador from the opening gala of its EU presidency because of a diplomatic spat over a former minister, a decision Hungary called branded "childish".

-Warsaw, (APP - UrduPoint / Pakistan Point News - 3rd Jan, 2025) Poland said Friday it barred Hungary's ambassador from the opening gala of its EU presidency because of a diplomatic spat over a former minister, a decision Hungary called "pathetic and childish".
+The row over a Polish lawmaker who fled to Hungary to escape corruption charges cast a shadow over the event to mark the handing of stewardship of the bloc from Hungary's nationalist government to Poland's pro-European leadership.

 In December, Hungary gave refugee status to Polish lawmaker Marcin Romanowski who had served as deputy justice minister in the previous right-wing government led by the Law and Justice (PiS) party.